jstampfl/PruECAP_Int/README.md

 iec.c - Initialize the Pruss loads iec.bin and exits.
 Does not initialize the PRUSS INTC, does not wait for the PRUSS.

 iec.p - Initialize the PRUSS INTC interrupt system.
 Initializes the eCAP interrupts for CAP1 & CAP2.
-Toggles P9.31 using interrupts form CAP1 & CAP2.
+Toggles P9.31 using interrupts from CAP1 & CAP2.